SAP-samples/hana-hdbext-promisfied-example/hdb/README.md

 ## Description

-With the standard @sap/hdbext you use nested events and callbacks like this:
+With the standard hdb module you use nested events and callbacks like this:

 ```JavaScript
 let client = req.db;